 Ogham is the alphabet that was used for the writing of Primitive Irish, it is a language and alphabet I have taken time to understand and learn about, perhaps because it's one of the Celtic languages that hasn't been reconstructed yet, or perhaps just because I like it and I feel like it's a part of me maybe.
 Each of the letters is named after a tree or other natural feature, to demonstrate an example with I will add the word verna, werná, verná.
 This is the name of the letter (F or V), and it means 'alder tree'.
 Like - verna matis - a good alder.
-Example from reconstructed Primitive Irish, SI ESTI BENA MATA 'she is a good woman' which would be spelt in Ogham <img alt="Ogham symbol for 'matis' (woman), consisting of a vertical bar with a diagonal stroke and a horizontal bar to the right." data-bbox="28340 refer to our aboriginal populations.
+Example from reconstructed Primitive Irish, SI ESTI BENA MATA 'she is a good woman' which would be spelt in Ogham vocalised as sī isti benā matis.
+The original meaning of Ogham letter names is unknown to me, but, like with Indo-European itself, it likely has something to do with the ancestors and 'giants' of our mythological cultures; 'giant' does not mean physical giant in real life, but rather may refer to our aboriginal populations.
 Below is a sentence I reconstructed and wrote onto a piece of tree.